Thank you for reading our post, please rate this article at the end.

 Can-AM Maverick Sport Max

-This 60 inches Maverick Sports Max can go maintenance-free for up to 1800 miles with its 100 horsepower.
-It comes with an adjustable driver and passenger seat and a tilt steering wheel.
-Additionally, the rear passengers can enjoy supportive seats with convenient footrests and grab bars for safety.
+With its 100 horsepower, this 60-inch Maverick Sports Max can go maintenance-free for up to 1800 miles.
+It has an adjustable driver and passenger seat and a tilt steering wheel.
+The rear passengers can also enjoy supportive seats with convenient footrests and grab bars for safety.

 The wheelbase stretches up to 120.6 inches yet maintains a compact outlook.
-Similarly, it looks slim and smooth even with the 60 inches track width.
+Similarly, it looks slim and smooth even with the 60-inch track width.

 Additionally, all four corners come with double A-arms and sway bars.
 The Dynamic Power Steering (DPS) exhibits impressive performance with more pronounced assistance at low speed for comfortable steering.
 On the other hand, the steering effort drops away at higher speeds for outstanding steering feedback to the driver.

-This powerful UTV comes with a 1000cc Rotax V-twins engine connected via a belt to a high-performance QRS CVT.
-Consequently, the engine remains at peak torque.
-Furthermore, the gear-on-gear is paired to the rear differential to make the entire system more effective.
+This powerful UTV has a 1000cc Rotax V-twins engine connected via a belt to a high-performance QRS CVT, which ensures the engine remains at peak torque.
+Furthermore, the gear-on-gear is paired to the rear differential to make the system more effective.

 A gated lever controls the CVT shifting with high, low, neutral, reverse, and park.
 Later on, the power is distributed in 4WD, a Visco-Lok QE auto-locking front differential to motivate the Maverick.